Challengers of the Unknown: Challengerville

 The Challs are later semi-retired, their mountain a theme park, and their adventures disregarded as cooked-up articles in a tabloid, The Tattletale.
 The nearby town has renamed itself Challengerville, managing to thrive on the team's name.
 A cosmic entity, which prides itself as "the personification of all evil", influences the entity Multi-Man to blow up the mountain.
 The town is destroyed.
 Hundreds die, including, seemingly, Prof and June.
 The surviving Challengers are placed on trial, but eventually freed with the testimony of Superman.
-They are, however, ordered to disband.
+However, they are ordered to disband.

 A tabloid reporter, Moffet, becomes involved with the group after several unexplained incidents.
 Moffet begins to piece together many seemingly unrelated massacres.
 Red became a violent, vigilante mercenary.
 Ace becomes an addled mystic, losing new-found friends due to inattention and incompetence.
 Rocky becomes lost in a life of luxury and ends up in an insane asylum.

 Eventually the three reunite, and with Moffet's aid, find a strange portal near what was once Challengerville.
 They discover Prof and June, pregnant, "alive" in a strange "phantom zone".
 The dark demon confronts them and the final battle comes down to Moffet and a neutron bomb.
-The decision to attack is literally taken out of his hands by Multi-Man, who sacrifices himself to destroy the demon.
+Multi-Man sacrifices himself to destroy the demon.

-"The New Challengers of the Unknown", including ghostly Prof and June, were poised to take on menaces in the dark corners of the world.
+"The New Challengers of the Unknown", including the ghosts of Prof and June, are poised to take on menaces in the dark corners of the world.